pyocd/pyOCD/docs/debug_probes.md

 On macOS, reading command responses always times out.
 The probe works on other OSes, however.

+### PE Micro Cyclone and Multilink

+The Cyclone and Multilink debug probes from PE Micro are supported through the use of a separate probe driver plugin called `pyocd-pemicro`.
+This plugin can be installed at any time using `pip`:

+    pip install pyocd-pemicro

+It can also be installed at the same time as pyOCD by adding the `pemicro` install extra:

+    pip install pyocd[pemicro]

+Once the PE Micro probe driver is installed, Cyclone and Multilink probes connected by USB will immediately be available for use.

+Currently, PE Micro probes connected via the network are not accessible.

 ### STLink

 <div class="alert alert-warning">